martin-p-bauer/2018_JWP/Part2_ToC.md

 # Problem Description [Michelle Wetterwald]
 Describe the problem space in which semantics can be applied in more detail.

+Several studies have demonstrated the fragmentation of the IoT eco-system in terms of standardization, available technologies and M2M service platforms.
+Accordingly, measurements and data available in one system or implementation is often not accessible to a different system.
+Furthermore, these systems are often still strongly dependent of the vertical domain in which they are implemented.

+Interoperability has been considered at various levels: technical (connectivity, network, syntactic), informational (semantic or business context) or even organizational.
+Technical levels cannot be easily achieved when addressing integrated platforms.
+The semantic or data level is thus the next level where interoperability can be envisioned.
+Furthermore, the different systems must share the same vocabulary and understand in an identical manner the information they exchange, while facilitating the design of service compositions.

+At this level, semantics can bring a valuable solution, since it defines a common and abstracted sub-layer above the services and platforms definition.
+Semantics interoperability thus enable the sharing of data across systems, avoiding the definition of a new common data model every time that two different systems need to exchange information.

 # Example Use Case [Laura Daniele]
 Describe an example use case that instantiates the problem space, is as simple as possible, but shows the advantages of semantics and can be used in the following subsections.